misoproject/dataset/README.md

 ## Contact

-Follow @themisoproject on twitter.
+* For announcements follow @themisoproject on twitter.
-Issues are a great way to let us know what's up.
+* Openning issues here is a great way to let us know when something is broken!
-Join #misoproject on irc.
+* If you want to chat with us, join #misoproject on irc.
-If need be, feel free to ping @iros or @agraul.
+* Feel free to ping Irene Ros(@ireneros on twitter, @iros on github) or Alex Graul (@alexgraul on both.)